 You Can Make Pudding With Casein

-This is a huge advantage casein has over whey.
+This is a huge advantage that casein has over whey.
 If you add water or (even tastier) milk to casein in a 3:2 ratio and stir it up for a few minutes, it becomes a pudding-like substance.
-Eat it straight away or freeze it for a few hours and it becomes ice cream!
+Eat it straight away or freeze it for a few hours, and it becomes ice cream!

 Frequently Asked Questions